z404/MarkBot/README.md

 ## Info
 ### Basic functions to be added:
-- [ ] Natural Language Processer ---In Development
+- [ ] Natural Language Processor ---In Development
 - [ ] Text to Speech
 - [ ] Speech to Text
-- [ ] Vedio Processing
+- [ ] Video Processing
   - [ ] Face Recognition
   - [ ] Object detection

+##Development has been paused.
+Major framework changes are under way!

 #### Do not run any programs in the subfolders, as they will not work, and might also break your packages and installations